 If you’re staying at a Hilton resort for free with points (you should not be paying!), you’ll have no reason to use your resort credit for the room rate.
 Food, restaurants, and spa charges at establishments within the Hilton Resort are the best places to use your $250 resort credit.
 You could schedule a massage at the resort and have it charged to your room.
 Or you could have an amazing dinner at a resort restaurant — the choice is yours.

 MMS team members Meghan and Jasmin both used their Hilton Aspire resort credits to save on stays at the Grand Wailea Resort — one of the best Hilton hotels for families in Wailea.

 You’ll receive this as a statement credit for purchases up to $250 per anniversary year when you stay at one of Hilton’s 230+ listed resorts.
 Eligible spending includes room rates and taxes, plus incidentals such as food, restaurant, and spa services within resort establishments.

 Have you used the $250 Hilton Aspire resort credit?
 Let us know how you’ve used it in the comments below!
-And enroll in our newsletter below for more posts like this:
+And subscribe to our newsletter for more posts like this

 For rates and fees of the Hilton Honors Aspire Card from American Express, please click here